 Melissa King is an education consultant who works with BRIDGE in the area of knowledge management, helping distil learnings from BRIDGE’s collaborative work.
 She has been a teacher, facilitator, writer and researcher across different sectors of education and training, including schooling, adult basic education, technical and vocational education and training and skills development for the workplace.
 Areas of expertise include curriculum, assessment and English language learning and teaching.
 She joined BRIDGE in August 2014.

-Sarah Lubala is the Knowledge Management Intern at BRIDGE.
+Sarah Lubala is the Knowledge Manager at BRIDGE.
 She is responsible for capturing, developing, distilling and sharing the knowledge that emerges from BRIDGE’s social networks and learning communities.
 Sarah has an academic background in Development Studies and is interested in the intersection of race, class, and gender in higher education.
 She joined the BRIDGE team in February 2016.

 Hassiena Marriott is the Project Manager for BRIDGE’s Teacher Development programme which includes managing the Teacher Upfront Seminars, Teacher Development Community of Practice, the South African Extraordinary Schools Coalition and the Pre-Service Community of Practice.
 Hassiena has taught for 20 years and she is passionate about helping teachers to collaborate in order to learn from each other.
 She joined BRIDGE in August 2016.

-Patience Voller is the Senior Project Manager for Bridge’s School leadership programme, which includes managing the Principal’s Communities of Practice and the Principals Upfront Dialogue Series.
+Patience Voller is the Senior Project Manager for BRIDGE’s School leadership programme, which includes managing the Principal’s Communities of Practice and the Principals Upfront Dialogue Series.
 She has worked as a project manager, project implementer, facilitator and mentor in Systemic School Improvement Projects in the NPO sector over the last 7 years.
 Prior to that Patience was a high school English teacher.
-She joined the Bridge team in October 2016.
+She joined the BRIDGE team in October 2016.

 I’m so impressed with the competency, high standards and quiet service you and your team always bring to the coalition.